ganbarodigital/php-mv-defensive/docs/V1/Interfaces/ListAssurance.md

     }

     /**
-     * make sure that $data is within the require range
+     * make sure that $data is within the specified range
      * throws an exception if it is not
      *
      * @param  int $data